flyerq/chrome-dropship-extension/README.md

 ## Installing

 1. Clone or download this repository.
+2. Run `npm install` to install the dependencies.
+3. Run `npm run build` to build production release.
-2. Access chrome://extensions/ to open Chrome Extensions page.
+4. Access chrome://extensions/ to open Chrome Extensions page.
-3. Check the Developer Mode switch to enable developer mode.
+5. Check the Developer Mode switch to enable developer mode.
-4. Click the Load unpacked button and select the build folder in the repository.
+6. Click the Load unpacked button and select the build folder in the repository.

 ## Running